Mikhail Glinka: Legacy

 Soviet astronomer Lyudmila Chernykh named a minor planet 2205 Glinka in his honor.
 It was discovered in 1973.
 A crater on Mercury is also named after him.

 Glinkastraße in Berlin was named in Glinka's honor.
 In the wake of the George Floyd protests, the Berlin U-Bahn station Mohrenstraße was proposed to be renamed "Glinkastraße", which is adjacent to the station.
 The plan was cancelled due to Glinka's reputed antisemitism.

-In September 2022 a street that was named after Glinka in Dnipro was renamed to honor Queen Elizabeth II.
+In September 2022, following the Russian invasion of Ukraine, a street in Dnipro, Ukraine, that was named after Glinka was renamed to honor Queen Elizabeth II.

 In popular culture

 The stirring overture to Glinka's opera Ruslan and Lyudmila is heard as the theme of the long-running U.S. television comedy series Mom.
 Its creators felt the fast-paced, complex orchestral music reflected the characters' struggles to overcome their destructive habits and keep up with the demands of daily life.